sylabs/singularity-userdocs/persistent_overlays.rst

    $ singularity overlay create --size 1024 /tmp/ext3_overlay.img

-``singularity overlay create`` also provides an option ``--create-dir`` to create additional directories owned by the calling user, it can be specified multiple times to create many directories.
-This is particularly useful when you need to make a directory writable by your user.
+``singularity overlay create`` also provides an option ``--create-dir`` to create additional directories owned by the calling user.
+This option can be specified multiple times to create several such directories.
+This is particularly useful when you need to make a directory that is writable by your user.

-So for example:
+For example:

 .. code::